firsttris/reactive-volcano-app/README.md

 2. Navigate into the project directory: `cd reactive-volcano-app`
 3. Install the dependencies: `npm install`
 5. Start the development server: `npm run dev`
-6. To build the project, use: `npm run build`
+6. To build the project, use: `npm run build:root`

 # Connection Issues and Pitfalls